Wellington Province

 Wellington Province, governed by the Wellington Provincial Council, was one of the provinces of New Zealand from 1853 until the abolition of provincial government in 1876.
 It covered much of the southern half of the North Island until November 1858, when Hawke's Bay Province split off, taking about a third of its area.

 Territory

 Wellington Province originally covered much of the southern half of the North Island.
 Its northern boundary was drawn arbitrarily across most of the middle of the island at latitude 39° south to the east coast, just including the entirety of Hawke Bay.
 North of that line was Auckland Province.
-The straight-line boundary did not extend right to the west coast, but dipped south to the coast just west of Waverley and short of Patea, allowing for New Plymouth Province (later renamed Taranaki Province) to the west.
+The straight-line boundary did not extend right to the west coast, but dipped south to the coast just west of Waverley and short of Pātea, allowing for New Plymouth Province (later renamed Taranaki Province) to the west.